Lagartin1/Lagartin1/README.md

 # 💫 About Me:
-Im a studente of Computer Engineering at the Universidad Austral de Chile<br>
+Im a student of Computer Engineering at the Universidad Austral de Chile<br>

 ## 🌐 Socials: